-family member living in Japan who needs longterm care, home monitoring services provided by SECOM Co., Ltd. or CENTRAL SECURITY PATROLS Co., Ltd. are available.
+For those with a family member living separately who needs long-term care or those stationed in an overseas office who have a family member living in Japan who needs long-term care, home monitoring services provided by SECOM Co., Ltd. or CENTRAL SECURITY PATROLS CO., Ltd. are available.